SwedbankPay/developer.swedbankpay.com/checkout/v3/index.md

     outlined: true
 - title: Authentication
   description: |
-    Use this integration when having consumer data but want to access Swedbank Pay checkout for easier payment flow for your consumers.
+    Use this implementation when you have consumer data, but want to access Swedbank Pay checkout for an easier purchase flow.
   url:  /checkout/v3/authentication
   icon:
     content: shopping_cart
     outlined: true
 - title: Merchant Authenticated Consumer
-  description: Use this integration when having consumer data and consumers authenticate on your site, but want to access Swedbank Pay checkout for easier payment flow for your consumers.
+  description: Use this implementation when you have consumer data and consumers authentication on your site, but want to access Swedbank Pay checkout for an easier purchase flow.
   url:  /checkout/v3/mac
   icon:
     content: shopping_cart